-Descriptions pertain to the Summer semester only and are taken from the 2012-2013 Graduate Studies Catalog.
+Descriptions pertain to the Summer semester only and are taken from the 2013-14 Graduate Catalog.

 CPY 535 Career and Lifestyle Development